taka-oyama/datetime.js/README.md

 var d1 = new DateTime(2000,1,1);
 var d2 = new DateTime(2000,1,31);
-d1.distanceOfTimeInWordsTo(d2);                     // 'about 1 month from now'
+d1.distanceOfTimeInWordsTo(d2);                     // about 1 month from now
-d2.distanceOfTimeInWordsTo(d1);                     // 'about 1 month ago'
+d2.distanceOfTimeInWordsTo(d1);                     // about 1 month ago

+DateTime.distanceOfTimeInWords(d1,d2);              // about 1 month from now
 ```